insanj/Snooze/README.md

 Configurable snooze times.
 Subject of my [JailbreakCon 2014 talk](https://twitter.com/JailbreakCon/status/455097070542548992).

-###Story
+##Story

 Snooze is a fantastic example of, at least for me, an average tweak's development from idea to iteration to completion.
-When I first decided to develop Snooze, I assumed it had to begin in the MobileTimer private framework, that's why it wasn't possible to utilities like Flex, and why it didn't show up when I searched for it a few months ago (in a less experienced time).
-So, I dived in, and found a few great methods in the Alarm and xxxManager classes.
+When I first decided to develop Snooze, I assumed it had to begin in the MobileTimer private framework, that's why it wasn't possible to alter it with utilities like Flex, and why it didn't show up when I cursory-searched a few months ago (in a less experienced time).
+So, I dived in, and found a few great methods in the Alarm and Alarm/Clock/TimerManager classes.
 Unfortunately, [%log](http://iphonedevwiki.net/index.php/Logos#.25log)'ing all of them wasn't very pretty.
-Only one was consistantely called:
+Only one was consistently called:
    `+[Alarm isSnoozeNotification:arg1]`

 But still, that sounded good.
 Here's what it spit out, after I snoozed an alarm: